PotatoFi/PotatoFrames/README.md

 It is based on the original frame colors from MetaGeek Eye P.A., with significant updates being added with the release of MetaGeek Tonic (now MetaGeek Chanalyzer 6).

-Transform Wireshark from a boring white wall of test...
+Transform Wireshark from a boring white wall of text...

 ![Before](Readme/before.png)